Don't Go (Wretch 32 song): Background

 The song, originally a demo by Maiday called "The Only Thing I Need", was given to Wretch and the hook and first verse were re-created by Kumra.
-In an interview with Digital Spy he was asked if he was pleased with the response to his new single 'Don't Go', he said: "It's been good, I think.
+In an interview with Digital Spy he was asked if he was pleased with the response to his new single "Don't Go", he said: "It's been good, I think.
 This third single isn't the easiest or most obvious choice, but I think it's starting to connect with people, which is all I want to do really.
 This type of sound is what I was known for making on my old CDs and mixtapes.
 I like heartfelt music, but I wanted to initially come out with something for the clubs and festivals."

 Music video

-A music video to accompany the release of "Don't Go" was first released onto YouTube on 11 July 2011, directed by Ben Newman with a total length of four minutes and one second.
-It was filmed next to the Thames River (Near London City Airport).
+A music video to accompany the release of "Don't Go" was released onto YouTube on 11 July 2011, directed by Ben Newman with a total length of four minutes and one second.
+It was filmed on the banks of the River Thames near London City Airport.